corda/corda/docs/source/setting-up-a-corda-network.rst

   but rather ``::`` (all addresses on all interfaces).
 The hostname specified is the hostname *that must be externally resolvable by other nodes in the network*.
 In the above configuration this is the resolvable name of a machine in a vpn.
 * ``webAddress``: The address the webserver should bind.
 Note that the port should be distinct from that of ``artemisAddress``.
-* ``networkMapAddress``: The resolvable name and artemis port of the network map node.
-Note that if this node itself is to be the network map this field should not be specified.
+* ``networkMapService``: Details of the node running the network map service.
+If it's this node that's running the service then this field must not be specified.

 Starting the nodes
 ------------------